Gbemi123/Gbemi_Portfolio/README.md

 - Created a lane detection model for autonomous vehicle
 - Model uses MatLab image processing libraries for edge detection and image processing
 - Repositions vehicle based on the lane markings to centre it
-- Model Tested on images and video
+- Model Tested on images and videos